leigberk2002/cafe_sales_data_cleaning/README.md

-# Cafe Sales Data Cleaning with MySQL Overview
+# Cafe Sales Data Cleaning with MySQL

 ## Goal
 I took a raw, messy dataset of cafe sales records and built a SQL script to clean it up for analysis.
 The goal wasn't just to delete bad rows, but to rescue as much data as possible using logic and math.